 Appropriate and healthy feeding of your baby during the first year of life is very important.
 More growth occurs during the first year than at any other time in your child's life.
-For the first few months, breast milk or formula is all that's needed.
-As your baby grows, starting a variety of healthy foods at the proper time is important for proper growth and development.
+For the first few months, breastmilk or formula is all that's needed.
+As your baby grows, starting a variety of healthy foods at the right time is important for correct growth and development.
 And starting good eating habits at this early stage will help set healthy eating patterns for life.

 Don't give solid foods unless your baby's healthcare provider advises you to do so.
-Solid foods shouldn't be started for infants younger than age 4 months for the following reasons:
+Solid foods shouldn't be started for infants younger than 4 months old for these reasons: